 The five (5) agency Stakeholder representatives and five (5) community Stakeholder representatives will be chosen to maintain a geographic balance and be representative of a range of interests within the Watershed Area.
 These representatives must demonstrate a regional focus.
-Watershed Area Steering Committee members are required to have relevant knowledge as described in Appendix A. Each Watershed Area Steering Committee members described to serve in the absence of the member.
+Watershed Area Steering Committee members are required to have relevant knowledge as described in Appendix A. Each Watershed Area Steering Committee member will assign an alternate, who must also demonstrate relevant knowledge to serve in the absence of the member.
 The alternate will be selected in the same manner the member seat was assigned.